6 Ways to Respond to the Really Tough Questions

 1.Tell The Truth.

-Never, ever make stuff up.
+When you hear a tough question you can’t answer, never, ever make stuff up.
 Forget the spin.
+Ditch the diaper genie.
 Say what you don’t know and offer to get back to them AFTER you’ve done your homework.
 If you can’t disclose everything, explain why.

 4. Repeat the Question.